Peel Estuary and Mandurah - Observations

 There was a fire in a small reserve near my home in Erskine.
 I was informed by a firefighter who was there later in the day extinguishing smouldering remnants that it was not a controlled burn.
 It seems likely to have been lit by a fire bug.

 I have adopted some responsibility for removing invasive weeds in this reserve as recorded on another page on this site.
-I've called it the W/S (Wattleglen/Silverton) reserve for the adjacent roads and because it seems to have no formal name.
+I've called it the W/S (Wattleglen-Silverton) reserve for the adjacent roads and because it seems to have no formal name.
 About a quarter of the little reserve was burned.

-There was another fire in the same little patch of scrub on 2023/11/18.
 I noticed three burned patches in a chair that I had placed in the reserve a few months earlier.
 The chair was about 30 metres on the upwind side of the fire, so it would seem very unlikely that the burned patches were caused by sparks from the fire.
-I estimated that between the two fires two thirds of the reserve has been burned.
-I've heard that it was a 12 year-old boy who lit both fires and that the police had been informed.

 This section added